PacktPublishing/Modern-Java-Web-Applications-with-Spring-Boot-2.x/README.md

 <DIV class>

 <UL>
-• Create model view controller web applications with Spring Web MVC<br/>
+•Create model view controller web applications with Spring Web MVC<br/>
 •Create RESTful web services and consume them in web pages with Spring Web MVC<br/>
 •Secure your applications and services with Spring Security<br/>
 •Include social login in your applications with OpenID Connect<br/>